Phenomkay/Instagram-Recommendation-System/README.md

 ### Top Hashtags

-A function is created to recommend the top 5 hashtags based on average impressions and likes.
+A function was created to recommend the top 5 hashtags based on average impressions and likes.

 ### Best Days to Post

-A function is created to recommend the best days to post based on historical engagement data.
+A function was created to recommend the best days to post based on historical engagement data.

   ---